Child Protection Training for Employees and Volunteers

 When your organization works with children, you care about protecting them from harm.
 That’s why Compass has designed a series of courses for adult employees and volunteers to educate them about child abuse, bullying, suicide prevention, and so much more.

-Recognizing Child Abuse
+Recognizing and Preventing Child Abuse

 Sensitive topics require respectful solutions.

-Recommended as a first course, Recognizing Child Abuse trains employees and volunteers to recognize signs, characteristics, and scenarios of suspected child abuse.
+Recommended as a first course, Recognizing and Preventing Child Abuse trains employees and volunteers to recognize signs, characteristics, and scenarios of suspected child abuse.
 The course reviews all forms of child abuse, including physical, sexual and emotional abuse and neglect.
 Includes an introduction to human trafficking.
 With an informative and thorough curriculum, this child abuse prevention course presents best practices for creating and maintaining a safe environment.

 Professional Boundaries and Behaviors